Technological products and outcomes in food technology

-See this British Nutrition Foundation site Food for Life has an overview on sensory evaluations on the ingredients page.
+The British Nutrition Foundation site Food for Life has an overview on sensory evaluations on the ingredients page.

 Now that her students were familiar with the base recipe (vanilla), Gill challenged them to create their own chocolate ice cream, choosing from a range of possible flavourings.
 She questioned them as they worked, to make sure that they were thinking about what they were doing:

 - “Why are you going to add the chocolate at that point?"